-Chicago's African food and drink scene centers around Ethiopian cuisine, and there are numerous excellent examples—we like Addis Abeba in Evanston for its combo plates, Demera Ethiopian for flaky sambusas and doro watt (plus coffee) at Ethiopian Diamond II, among other spots.
-To sample West African cuisine, a Senegalese chef is cooking up stews and other specialties at Yassa.
-Wherever you go, you'll be at one of the best Chicago restaurants for African food.
+Chicago's African food scene centers around Ethiopian cuisine, and excellent examples include Demera Ethiopian for its' flaky sambusas and Ethiopian Diamond II, which practically doubles as one of the city's best coffee shops.
+To sample West African fare, a Senegalese chef is cooking up stews and other specialties at Yassa.
+Tip: some of these spots are BYOB, so make sure to grab some craft beer on your way.

 RECOMMENDED: Best Chicago restaurants